San José Del Cabo

 With a rich and colorful history dating back to the 1700’s, the laid-back community of San Jose del Cabo offers an abundance of Mexican charm and hospitality with its Spanish colonial character, much different than its livelier sister city of Cabo San Lucas located 25 miles south.

-San Jose del Cabo was for hundreds of years, the only community here at the tip fo the Baja California Peninsula.
-With its natural fresh water oasis flowing into palm-lined lagoons at the oceans edge, the area supported Indian communities and hundreds of species of wildlife for thousands of years before colonization by the Spanish.
-During the pre-colonial period it was a watering and provisioning stop for Spanish galleons.
-The heavy ships laden with treasure, silks and spices from the east were the ‘big game fish’ then for pirates like Sir Francis Drake who came looking for ‘donations’ to his favorite charity (himself) and his majesty the 'Virgin' Queen Elizabeth.
-San Jose del Cabo was finally settled in 1730 with a Jesuit mission and fort to help stabilize the region against these marauders.
+For hundreds of years, San Jose del Cabo was the only community at the tip of the Baja California peninsula.
+With its natural fresh water oasis flowing into palm-lined lagoons at the edge of the Sea of Cortés, the area was home to Indian communities and hundreds of species of wildlife before the colonization by the Spanish.
+During pre-colonial times, it was a water and provision stop for Spanish sailing vessels that were heavily laden with treasure, silks and spices from the east.

-As the years went by, explorers like Cabrillo and Vizcaino, cannoned warships, whaling ships, and clipper traders running the West Coast all stopped and often left, leaving crew behind.
-Some of the old families in Todos Santos, La Paz and San Jose del Cabo have English and French derived surnames from ancestors who were buccaneers before jumping ship and becoming ranchers and fishermen.
+During the passing years, as explorers and cannoned warships, whaling ships and clipper traders running the West Coast stopped, some crew were left behind.
+Some of the old families in San Jose del Cabo and other communities in Baja Sur have English and French derived surnames from ancestors who were buccaneers before jumping ship and becoming ranchers and fishermen.